mdxtoc/qtpi/docs/qtpi_description.md

   			if a=0 then q1 else q2 fi >> _H

-  * **`let`, and pattern-matching in processes, can only bind classical values**.
+  * **`let` and pattern-matching can only bind classical values**.

-  	Pattern-matching in expressions seems to be ok.
-Will know when we have a Coq proof.
+  	This is a surprising restriction, because I included pattern matching in qtpi precisely to make it safe to bind qbits, and indeed the resource-checker can cope with it.
+But I think it's a better language without it.

-  * **A function application can take only classical arguments, and deliver only a classical result**.
+  * **A function application takes classical arguments and delivers a classical result**.

+  	Without the result restriction resource-checking simply wouldn't work.
+Without the argument restriction some computational cheating could occur: e.g. a process could get the qstate of another process's qbit.
+(Because of the next restriction that cheating would do you no good, but it would still feel wrong.)

   * **No comparison of qbits, qstates, or values containing qbits or qstates**.

-  	This stops programs doing anything outside the use of measurement to branch on the value of a qbit.
+  	This stops programs doing anything, apart from quantum measurement, to branch on the value or identity of a qbit.

-  * **No comparison of functions or processes, or values containing functions or processes**.
+  * **No comparison of functions, processes or channels, or values containing functions, processes or channels**.

-  	This is standard in functional programming.
+  	Restriction on function comparison is standard in functional programming.
 You can't compare function values, because they are infinite.
 Ditto processes (which may one day arise as computational values: they are already a type).
+Channel comparison seems dodgy too, so I prohibit it.

   * **Library functions don't expose simulation state**.